elunna/nerfhack-changelog/README.md

 * Protection that can be bought from priests or granted by your god only ever grants 1AC per granting; the more protection the player has, the less likely it is to be granted (K-Mod)
 * Greater chance of hostile minions appearing when converting an altar.
 Especially if the altar is in an occupied temple (Evil)
 * Removed the "temple of the gods" theme room.
 This themed room contains 3 altars, one of each alignment.
 It was removed to make the finite altars mechanic more relevant.
+* Intrinsics speed, stealth, and telepathy are no longer granted by the gods when #offering.

 #### Altar cracking